open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry.md

 ## Conclusion

 This blog post showed how to collect file-based Java logs with OpenTelemetry.
 The solution is easy to set up and provides a turnkey solution for converting logs from frameworks like SLF4J/Logback or Log4j2 into OTel-compliant JSON logs on stdout with all resource and log attributes.
+This JSON format is certainly verbose, but it generally has minimal impact on performances and offers a solid balance by providing highly contextualized logs that can be correlated with traces and metrics.

 Any feedback or questions?
 Please reach out to us on [GitHub](https://github.com/open-telemetry/opentelemetry-specification/pull/4183).